OpenCyphal/libcanard/CONTRIBUTING.md

 - CMake
 - An AMD64 machine

+You may want to use the [toolshed](https://github.com/OpenCyphal/docker_toolchains/pkgs/container/toolshed) container for this.

 ### Clang-Tidy

 Clang-Tidy is used to enforce compliance with MISRA and Zubax Coding Conventions.